-- Cache-control instructions that can modify data are treated as stores (writes) by the debug mechanism.
+• Cache-control instructions that can modify data are treated as stores

+(writes) by the debug mechanism.
 Instructions that can cause loss of data through invalidation are also treated as stores.
 Both types of instructions can cause DAC-write events.
-Instructions in this category are dcbi and dcbz. - Cache-control instructions that invalidate unmodified are treated as loads.
+Instructions in this category are dcbi and dcbz.

+- Cache-control instructions that invalidate unmodified are treated as loads.
 These instructions can cause DAC-read events but not DAC-write events.
 The icbi instruction falls in this category. - Cache-control instructions that are not address specific do not cause DAC events.
 Instructions in this category are dccci, iccci, dcread, and icread. - Cache-control instructions that update system memory with data already present in the cache are treated as loads (reads) by the access-protection mechanism.
 However, the debug mechanism can be used to cause a DAC-write event when these instructions are executed.
 Instructions in this category are dcbf and dcbst. - Cache-control instructions that are speculative are treated as loads by the debug mechanism.
 These instructions can cause DAC-read events.
 Instructions in this category are dcbt, dcbtst, and icbt. - Cache-control instructions that allocate cachelines are treated as stores.
 These instructions can cause DAC-write events.
 The dcba instruction falls in this category.

-Table 9-10 summarizes the type of DAC event that can occur for each cache-control instruction.
+Table 9-10 summarizes the type of DAC event that can occur for each cachecontrol instruction.

-Instruction DAC Read DAC Write dcba No Yes dcbf No Yes dcbi No Yes dcbst No Yes dcbt Yes No dcbtst Yes No dcbz No Yes Does not cause DAC events. dccci dcread Does not cause DAC events. icbi Yes No Yes icbt No Does not cause DAC events. iccci icread Does not cause DAC events.
+Instruction DAC Read DAC Write

+dcba No Yes

+dcbf No Yes

+dcbi No Yes

+dcbst No Yes

+dcbt Yes No

+dcbtst Yes No

+dcbz No Yes

+dccci Does not caus Does not cause DAC events.

+dcread Does not caus Does not cause DAC events.

+icbi Yes No

+icbt Yes No

+iccci Does not caus Does not cause DAC events.

+icread Does not caus Does not cause DAC events.